sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 statistics are the things you can calculate from your data set and the population parameters are the things you want to learn about.
-Later on in this chapter I’ll talk about how you can estimate population parameters using your sample statistics (:doc:`Estimating population parameters <Ch08_Estimation_4>`) and how to work out how confident you are in your estimates (:doc:`Estimating a confidence interval <Ch08_Estimation_5>`) but before we get to that there’s a few more ideas in sampling theory that you need to know about.
+Later on in this chapter I’ll talk about how you can estimate population parameters using your sample statistics (:doc:`Ch08_Estimation_4`) and how to work out how confident you are in your estimates (:doc:`Ch08_Estimation_5`) but before we get to that there’s a few more ideas in sampling theory that you need to know about.

 ------